YouriBrosky/AngularTraining/_assignments/markdown/5.reactive-forms/optional.md

 #### Nested FormGroup
 It's also possible to [nest FormGroups](https://angular.io/guide/reactive-forms#nested-formgroups) inside other `FormGroup`s.
 In our book example, you might want to store some meta information about a book, like the date it was added to the store or the ISBN identifier.
-With a nested `FormGroup`, you can combine the date and ISBN under a group, that might be called meta.
+With a nested `FormGroup`, you can combine the date and ISBN under a group.
 Currently, when you get the `.value` of the `bookForm`, you'll get a response like:
 ```javascript
 {